udexon/LesNomadesMobile/README.md

 # Les Nomades Mobile
-Programmers just need to learn cooking; and the ....
+- Programmers just need to learn cooking; and then ....